matosjoaops/TVVS-PROJ/assignment01/report/report.md

     - By default, CheckStyle does not allow the use of tabs, this was changed since the project does make use of tabs.

+#### Report summary

+The report emitted by Checkstyle is composed by the summary, files, rules and details sections.

+In the summary section, it is possible to see the number of files, number of warnings and number of errors.
+In the case of the jdotxt project, there are 68 files, 12481 warnings and 0 errors.

+The files section exposes a list with more information about each file, namely the number of warnings and number of errors.

+The section about the rules has information about the rules used by Checkstyle, showing the number of violations and the severity of each one.
+For the jdotxt project, the rules with the highest number of violations are the *Indentation* and the *FileTabCharacter*.

+Lastly, the details section shows every warning and error, with a message and its location.

 #### Bugs solved

 ##### Warning *EmptyCatchBlock*